stlouisweb/beer-calc/README.md

 ### beerCalc.SRM([grains], batchSize)

 Returns the SRM Color estimate for a recipe given an array of grain objects and the batch size in gallons.
-The grain object has two parameters, L (degrees Lovibond) and Lbs (weight of grain in pounds).
+The grain object has two properties, L (degrees Lovibond) and Lbs (weight of grain in pounds).

 example: